andriniaina/andriniaina.github.io/_posts/2014-11-12-java-vs-net.markdown

 **LINQ language, and expression trees**
-: Brings type-safe queries directly to the code language.
+: Brings type-safe queries directly to the core language.

 **Dynamic types**
 : Love it or not, admit that it's quite useful sometimes to avoid excessive casting (especially when dealing with complex COM objects).